 - At least twice in the semester you will also type up the argument summary, print it, and bring it to class to turn in.
 Students will choose when to turn in their two argument summaries, and we will discuss them in office hours.

-Weekly social media sharing: Each week, students will use Discord, Instagram, or Twitter to comment upon the reading and/or share online articles, images, and memes that relate to the topics we are discussing.
+Weekly social media sharing: Each week, students will use Instagram, Discord, or Twitter to comment upon the reading and/or share online articles, images, and memes that relate to the topics we are discussing.
 Both students and I will read these before class, and students are also encouraged to bring them up during class time in terms of how they relate to our readings and discussions.

 Media analysis: Students will complete a 3-5 page (double-spaced in Word, but single-spaced on the blog) essay analyzing a piece of contemporary media (such as a social media meme, print advertisement, or scene of a television program).
 The essay should evaluate the assumptions about gender, race, and sexuality that ground the source.
-Instructions here.
-Videos with instructions for posting to WordPress are below.

-Feminist MixTape: For this assignment, you will submit a song of your choosing to our class Spotify playlist (refer to the instructions you will recieve) and upload to the Blog a brief (500-600-word) explanation of how the song relates to feminisms as you have come to understand them through our readings and class discussions.
+Feminist MixTape: For this assignment, you will submit a song of your choosing to our class Spotify playlist (refer to the instructions you will receive) and upload to the Blog a brief (500-600-word) explanation of how the song relates to feminisms as you have come to understand them through our readings and class discussions.

 Book review: Students will read and analyze a scholarly monograph on a topic of their choosing from the field of gender and sexuality studies.
-Papers should be 4-6 double-spaced pages in Word, but will be posted single-spaced on the course blog.
+Papers should be 4-6 double-spaced pages in Word but will be posted single-spaced on the course blog.
 Students must choose a text not on the syllabus.
 The book review must identify and explain the (multi)disciplinary methods used in the monograph.